VolkovLabs/business-charts/README.md

 The ECharts Panel is a plugin for Grafana that allows to visualize Apache ECharts on your Grafana dashboard.

-Apache ECharts is a free, powerful charting and visualization library offering an easy way of adding intuitive, interactive, and highly customizable charts to your commercial products.
+[Apache ECharts](https://echarts.apache.org/en/index.html) is a free, powerful charting and visualization library offering an easy way of adding intuitive, interactive, and highly customizable charts.
 It is written in pure JavaScript and based on zrender, which is a whole new lightweight canvas library.

 [![Apache ECharts panel for Grafana | How to create modern dashboards in Grafana | ECharts Tutorial](https://raw.githubusercontent.com/volkovlabs/volkovlabs-echarts-panel/main/img/video.png)](https://youtu.be/DxqCrBEmrQw)

 ### Requirements

-- Grafana 8.5+, Grafana 9.0+ is required.
+- **Grafana 8.5+, Grafana 9.0+** is required.

 ## Getting Started